 So, where you choose to focus your muscular endurance should correspond to your personal fitness targets.
 Being able to climb several flights of stairs may be your goal; but if you want to become an endurance athlete, using high-repetition exercises can help you achieve this.

 Can you touch your toes?
 Flexibility is the range of motion you have around a specific joint.
 For instance, you might have very flexible shoulders, but tight and inflexible hamstrings or hips.
 Improving your flexibility can have a massive impact on your overall wellbeing - at any age.
 It can help increase your muscular performance, reduce tension, stress and chance of injury.
-Test out how flexible you are with the sit and reach test.

 Examples of flexibility training include yoga, Pilates, stretching individual muscles, lunging, and self-myofascial release.
 Wait...what on earth is that?
 Check out this article which explains a bit about self-myofascial release.

 This final component refers to your body’s ratio of fat mass to fat-free mass, including lean muscle, bone and organs.
 Maintaining a healthy body composition is the goal of almost all regular fitness routines, reducing the chance of heart disease and type 2 diabetes.

 But good news - by working on the other four components, you’re well on your way to a healthier body composition.
 Why not measure your body fat percentage and record it in your Evergreen Life app so you can keep track of your body composition?